Fredaekaraefod/OBEEC/README.md

 ## Conclusion

-The Restaurant Website project developed by the team of Computer Science students provides an engaging and functional website for a fictional restaurant.
+The OBEEC project developed by the team of Computer Science students provides an engaging and functional website for a fictional restaurant.
 It demonstrates the team's skills in web development, user experience design, and frontend technologies.
 Feel free to explore the website and contact us if you have any questions or feedback.
 Enjoy your dining experience!